a review of Final Fantasy XIII-2

 I guess it must be, because when I kill one of these bosses – that is, take its HP down to zero – a cutscene usually starts, and in that cutscene a bunch of button prompts explode onto the screen, and when I follow these prompts my characters start to flip around and fire arrows and cut things in half, and the whole time numbers won’t stop popping out of everything.

-In one of these Events near the beginning of the game – hell, it’s even in the PLAYABLE DEMO (holy shit it’s even in the demo) – a military helicopter shows up to shoot missiles at the giant robot boss you just killed.
+In one of these Events near the beginning of the game – hell, it’s even in the PLAYABLE DEMO (holy stuff it’s even in the demo) – a military helicopter shows up to shoot missiles at the giant robot boss you just killed.
 When this happens a button prompt appears – press B as fast as you can!
 Your twitchy button-slamming is tied to the missiles coming out of the helicopter.
 After enough slams, the missiles are fired, and – yes (oh god no) – numbers start popping out of the giant robot boss!
 The first missile does 432 damage; the next does 540; the next one does 1,188 damage!
 Wow!

 What is pressing the B button doing?
 If you press it fast enough, do the missiles get… bigger?
 Do they multiply?
 Do they respond positively to sheer force of will?
 Maybe your button-slamming performance corresponds to how hard the guy in the helicopter psyches himself up before he flips the “fire missile” switch?